lpettit1/liri-node-app/README.md

 # liri-node-app

+In this app you will find four functions concert(see below), spotify(see below), movie(see below), and do-it-this-way(see below).
+Each function follows a search command that outputs the different array's that you want to see.

 How to use:
     Use node to run this program. using node liri.js to run one of the following.
         * concert-this